polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 ## Installing a generated Angular frontend

+Once you have installed Magic you probably want to check out its capabilities in regards to Low-Code and No-Code, which is easily achieved by going to the SQL menu item in your dashboard, click the Load button, choose _"Sakila"_, and then click execute.
+This creates a database for you called Sakila.
+For the record, you can of course also choose any existing and alternative create database MySQL script you've got instead.

+After you've done the above you can go back to your dashboard in Magic and choose the _"CRUD"_ menu item.
+Then click the little spiral arrow to refresh your server side cache, and once the page reloads choose the database you just created and click _"Crudify all tables"_.
+Then choose the _"Frontend"_ tab at the top of your page, give your app a name, choose the _"angular"_ template, and click _"Generate"_.
+After a couple of seconds you should be given a ZIP file as a download.
+Make sure you disable popup blockers for your domain if you don't get the ZIP file and click _"Generate"_ once more.

 Once you have generated an Angular frontend, you can just as easily install this on the same VPS.
 This is possible since the generated frontend also contains a _"docker-compose.yml"_ file.
 The simplest way to do this is to upload your generated ZIP file to your VPS container using for instance from your local